ALP production in Lepton Flavour Violating meson, tau and gauge boson decays: Introduction

 The purpose of the present study is to propose and assess the sensitivities of new possible experimental strategies to test this poorly constrained regime, i.e., $m_a > m_\mu$, with a particular focus on the ALP LFV interactions with muons and electrons.
 To this aim, we consider experimental setups where large numbers of muons can be produced in decays of mesons and gauge bosons, so as to obtain an enhanced probability that an on-shell ALP is emitted by (virtual) muons converting to electrons: $K\to \mu^* \,(\to e a)\nu_\mu $, $D_s\to \mu^* \,(\to e a)\nu_\mu$, $Z\to \mu \mu^*\,(\to e a)$ etc. This strategy has been in part explored in the case of flavour-conserving couplings in Ref.~\cite{Altmannshofer:2022ckw}.
 However, the combination with LFV signatures has not yet been considered.
-In particular, as we will show, the subsequent LFV ALP decay $a \to e\mu$ can lead to striking background-free signatures.
+In particular, as we will show, the subsequent LFV ALP decay $a \to e\mu$ can lead to striking background-free signatures{, such as $Z \to e^\pm \mu^\mp e^\pm \mu^\mp$, which extends to the case of on-shell particle decays the analogous Belle~II $e^+e^- \to e^\pm e^\pm \mu^\mp \mu^\mp$ search proposed in Ref.~\cite{Endo:2020mev}}.
 Combined with the large number of mesons and electroweak gauge bosons expected to be produced at existing and future high-luminosity facilities\,---\,including NA62~\cite{NA62:2017rwk}, SHiP~\cite{SHiP:2025ows}, the STCF~\cite{Achasov:2023gey}, and the CEPC/FCC-ee~\cite{CEPCStudyGroup:2023quu,FCC:2025lpp}\,---\,this approach offers a promising opportunity to explore an otherwise unconstrained region of parameter space.

 If the ALP has LFV couplings to the $\tau$ lepton, an additional production channel can be considered through the LFV $\tau$ decay to an on-shell ALP, $\tau \to \ell a\, (\to \mu e)$.
-The observation of this decay chain in flavour-factory experiments such as Belle~II~\cite{Belle-II:2018jsg} and the measurement of the ALP lifetime and branching ratios would then provide indirect sensitivity to $e\mu$ ALP interactions, enabling an indirect test of $e\mu$ lepton flavour violation with LFV $\tau$ decays
+The observation of this decay chain in flavour-factory experiments such as Belle~II~\cite{Belle-II:2018jsg} and the measurement of the ALP lifetime and branching ratios would then provide indirect sensitivity to $e\mu$ ALP interactions, enabling an indirect test of $e\mu$ lepton flavour violation with $\tau$ decays.
+A similar search for $\tau \to \ell a$ followed by the displaced flavour-conserving ALP decays $a\to \mu \mu,\,ee$ at Belle~II has been proposed in Ref.~\cite{Cheung:2021mol}.

 The rest of the paper is organised as follows.
 In Section~\ref{sec:setup}, we introduce the setup of the effective LFV ALP framework and establish the notation used throughout this work.
 Section~\ref{sec:production} presents the core theoretical results: we compute the production rates of axion-like particles in a variety of LFV processes, including meson decays, gauge-boson decays, and $\tau$-lepton decays.
 In Section~\ref{sec:pheno} we turn to the phenomenology, discussing current low-energy constraints, the prospects at future $e^+e^-$ colliders, and the sensitivity of proton fixed-target and beam-dump experiments, before combining all results into a unified picture.
 We summarise our conclusions in Section~\ref{conclu}.
 Additional technical details on model building and simulation procedures are provided in Appendices~\ref{app:weak} and~\ref{app:beamdump}, respectively.